mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

    ---

-   To create a new host press the `Minus` button at the bottom left of the screen.
+   To remove a new host press the `Minus` button at the bottom left of the screen.